vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/en/config/plugin/readme.md

 # Plugin Description

 vuepress-theme-hope has many vuepress plugins enabled.
-If you don't need them, you can disable them in plugins.
+If you don't need them, you can disable them in themeConfig.

 ## Plugins build-in